-Post-market surveillance (PMS) is a system that gives continuous feedback about the performance of devices on the market in order to maintain a high standard of product quality.
-It is an essential part of regulatory requirement and the Medical Device Regulation (EU MDR) and In-Vitro Diagnostic Regulation (IVDR) gives special importance to gathering clinical and safety-related data after the approval/CE certification process and market access.
+Post-market surveillance (PMS) is a system that provides continuous feedback on the performance of medical devices on the market, ensuring a high standard of product quality.
+It is an essential part of regulatory requirements, and the Medical Device Regulation (EU MDR) and IVDR post market surveillance place significant importance on collecting clinical and safety-related data after the approval/CE certification process and market access.
+The data gathered from medical device post market surveillance serves as critical input for updating technical documents such as clinical evaluation, Risk analysis, usability, etc.

-Manufacturers of MD and IVD devices must have an appropriate system for gaining and reviewing experience in the post-production phase from the range of devices he manufactures.
-NB has to audit to verify the effectiveness of the PMS system.
-Such systems are an essential part of a manufacturer’s quality assurance system.
-In most cases, Post-market surveillance (PMS) systems already exist to meet internal company needs, as an integrated part of a manufacturer’s quality system, and/or to meet the requirements of third parties.
-In the absence of an approved quality system, the manufacturer is still required to have effective Post-market surveillance (PMS) system in place
+Manufacturers of MD and IVD devices must implement a robust system to gather and review experience from their devices in the post-production phase.
+Notified Bodies (NB) are responsible for auditing and verifying the effectiveness of the PMS post marketing surveillance system.
+Such medical device post market surveillance systems are an essential part of a manufacturer’s quality assurance framework.
+In most cases, these systems already exist to fulfill internal company requirements, function as an integrated part of a manufacturer’s quality system, and comply with third-party regulations.
+Even in the absence of an approved quality system, manufacturers are still required to maintain an effective post-market surveillance (PMS) system.

 ISO 13485-QMS | ISO TR 20416-PMS |